 "Two overarching patterns of harm related to potential international protection needs emerged: violence by organized armed criminal actors and violence in the home.
 Forty-eight percent of the displaced children interviewed for this study shared experiences of how they had been personally affected by the augmented violence in the region by organized armed criminal actors, including drug cartels and gangs or by State actors.
 Twenty-one percent of the children confided that they had survived abuse and violence in their homes by their caretakers.
 A third category of harm giving rise to potential international protection needs arose only among the children from Mexico: recruitment into and exploitation by the criminal industry of human smuggling - that is, facilitating others in crossing into the United States unlawfully.
-Thirty-eight percent of the children from Mexico fell into this category.
-Eleven percent of the children reported having suffered or being in fear of both violence in society and abuse in the home."34
+Thirty-eight percent of the children reported having suffered or being in fear of both violence in society and abuse in the home."

-In regards to violence by organized criminal actors, children spoke of a range of harms, including "forced recruitment; physical violence, including rape and severe beatings; threats of violence; and extortion."35 Against this backdrop, UNHCR made several recommendations to the Governments of El Salvador, Guatemala, Honduras, Mexico and the United States, including the need to recognize the international protection needs of children displaced from this region.
+In regards to violence by organized criminal actors, children spoke of a range of harms, including "forced recruitment; physical violence, including rape and severe beatings; threats of violence; and extortion."
+Against this backdrop, UNHCR made several recommendations to the Governments of El Salvador, Guatemala, Honduras, Mexico and the United States, including the need to recognize the international protection needs of children displaced from this region.